seanngpack/Seans-Portfolio/src/pages/Arduino-Robot/index.md

 ---

 #What is this project
 This robot doesn't do much--and that's what I came in to this project expecting.
 It was my first ever independant project in college and I wanted to use it as a learning oppurtunity.
-The robot uses an ultrasonic sensor to detect objects closer than a specified distance and then move away from it.
+The robot uses an ultrasonic sensor to detect objects closer than a specified distance and then moves away from it.
 Basically it autonomously navigates around my house.

 Doing this project taught me many things.
 I learned a lot about 3D printing, electronics, programming, and part-sourcing.
 I started by writing down what I wanted the robot to do.
 Then sketched up what I wanted the robot to look like.
 I bought all the electronics at the cheapest prices I could find on eBay and locally from MicroCenter.
 As I waited for the parts to arrive.
 I hacked away at SolidWorks printing the parts and assembling them together.